jtsampson/ant-stuff/README.md

 # Ant Stuff
-I use the `ant` build tool a lot like to keep useful examples around....
+I use the `ant` build tool and like to keep useful examples around....

 ## Color Output for Ant on Windows (64 bit)